83ffcchisl03cb4c5nzyx8y3hh5pua

 ‘It’s really hard actually.
 At the moment we’re having to do things from a distance so we’ve been using the garden a lot.
 For the family of the little boy who died a week last Saturday, we were able to have his grandparents not in the building but in the garden and the weather’s been good which helps, so it’s looking at ingenious ways of how we can help that to happen.’

-The former Duchess of Cornwall, commending the work of children’s hospices at this difficult time said: “We’d like to thank everybody that works for hospices across the UK for the incredible job you do and allowing families to treasure their moments together.”
-Speaking about the nurses and carers that look after children in hospices, The former Duchess described them as “the most wonderful people” that “inspire happiness”.
+Her Majesty The Queen, commending the work of children’s hospices at this difficult time said: “We’d like to thank everybody that works for hospices across the UK for the incredible job you do and allowing families to treasure their moments together.”
+Speaking about the nurses and carers that look after children in hospices, Her Majesty described them as “the most wonderful people” that “inspire happiness”.

-The former Duchess of Cambridge called the work of children’s hospices “extraordinary”, adding: “It’s a credit to the staff that they can provide the environment, the nurturing space for those families to help them go through long or short term care.
+The Princess of Wales called the work of children’s hospices “extraordinary”, adding: “It’s a credit to the staff that they can provide the environment, the nurturing space for those families to help them go through long or short term care.
 It’s really awe-inspiring”.

-Clare Periton said ‘It was wonderful to have this video call with the former HRH The Duchess of Cornwall and the former HRH the Duchess of Cambridge to celebrate Children’s Hospice Week to highlight the work we, and other children’s hospices around the country, are doing to help local families with terminally ill children throughout the pandemic.
+Clare Periton said ‘It was wonderful to have this video call with Her Majesty The Queen and the Princess of Wales to celebrate Children’s Hospice Week to highlight the work we, and other children’s hospices around the country, are doing to help local families with terminally ill children throughout the pandemic.
 Our families need our support more than ever as they are facing some of the toughest times they have ever faced whilst shielding at home and we couldn’t do this without the wonderful donations from our supporters.’

 Local terminally ill children need your help right now so please, if you can, make a donation today.